 The first three months of the year saw a flurry of recruitment activity in both digital and data with the highest number of new roles recorded in March.
 Unlike this time last year, the jobs were plentiful but the inability to bring in overseas talent has caused problems in the more technical roles where international talent is typically welcomed (data science, data engineering and modelling roles).
-This has resulted in organisations throwing cash at the problem to attract new hires or retain talent when at the risk of losing employees to their competitors.
-While money is talking in some instances (typically at the junior to intermediate level), employees on the whole want to feel valued.
+This has resulted in organisations throwing money at the problem to attract new hires and retain talent when at the risk of losing employees to their competitors.
+While money is talking in some instances (typically more at the junior to intermediate level), employees on the whole want to feel valued.
 Other considerations such as flexibility and working from home arrangements have never been more important.

 If you snooze, you will lose!